Keep your spring tulips in a vase looking fresh longer with these easy tips and tricks to help you keep tulips from drooping!

 I love, love, love tulips and probably love them even more so this year because I'm so looking forward to Spring (we have 7" of snow and an ice storm happening as I write this!)

 While I appreciate the charm of a drooping, swinging tulip I know many prefer their tulips not to droop (and in many arrangements, they look better standing tall) so I thought I'd share my tips to care for tulips in a vase, keep tulips from drooping, and make cut tulips last!

 How to Care for Tulips in a Vase

-First and foremost start with fresh blooms.
-Fresh cut tulips should have bright green stems that feel crisp to the touch.
-Nothing is going to help your tulips avoid dropping if you start with old flowers that have already taken a turn for the worse.
+First and foremost start with fresh blooms that haven't fully opened yet.
+Fresh-cut tulips should have bright green stems that feel crisp to the touch.
+Nothing is going to help your tulips avoid drooping if you start with old flowers that have already taken a turn for the worse.

 How to Keep Tulips from Drooping

 Choose the right location